Construction of the frequency response based on experimental data

 plot!( title=["ЛАФЧХ системы" ""], xlabel=["" "Частота (Гц)"] )

-The filter should be chosen in such a way that it is appropriate for the problem to be solved.
-Here we have implemented the filter without any attention to the result.
+The filter must be selected in such a way that it corresponds to the task being solved.
+Here we have implemented a filter without any attention to the result.

 Frequency response of the filter

-Now we are given an input signal and an output signal.
-We need to see the frequency response of the link that translates one signal into the other.
+Now we are given an input and an output signal.
+You need to see the frequency response of the link that translates one signal into another.

-Our output signal is the same input signal passed through a filter
+Our output signal will be the same input signal passed through a filter

 using ControlSystems